osl-incubator/py-real-class/docs/contributing.md

 ## Get Started!

 Ready to contribute?
-Here’s how to set up `pyclass` for local development.
+Here’s how to set up `realclasses` for local development.

-1. Fork the `pyclass` repo on GitHub.
+1. Fork the `realclasses` repo on GitHub.

 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/pyclass.git
+    $ git clone git@github.com:your_name_here/realclasses.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv pyclass
+    $ mkvirtualenv realclasses
-    $ cd pyclass/
+    $ cd realclasses/
     $ python setup.py develop

 4. Create a branch for local development::